HintHub/hh-prodstack/readme.md

 Additionally you could do a `git reset --hard HEAD` (which destroys everything in the local repository and resets it to the HEAD of the branch)**

 # Removal

 Use `sudo ./destroy.sh <appName>` then it removes all the files, except the files of this repo.

 # Configuration

-### General Environment
+## General Environment

-docker-compose.yml - Adjusting the docker containers, if you exchange User or PW, please adjust the code examples above, especially when you change SQL root
+docker-compose.yml - contains the docker-compose Stack Configuration

 .env.local - contains DB Credentials and stuff like that

-### Interesting Folders
+.env - should contain the same information like .env.local

+## Nginx Configuration Files

-nginx/conf (Configuration for nginx)
+nginx/conf - Configuration for nginx

-nginx/www (WWW Folder, where all the Symfony Files and your Code are located)
+nginx/www - WWW Folder, where all the Symfony Files and your Code are located

-nginx/sites (Vhost configuration, by default only one File, by the installer gets a new vhost created, with the entered domain)
+nginx/sites - Vhost configuration, by default only one File, by the installer gets a new vhost created, with the entered domain

-nginx/conf.d/ (Nginx configuration)
+nginx/conf.d/ - Nginx configuration

-### DB Config (Dockerfile noticed)
+## DB Config  & DB Data Files

-database/ (Database Data and Configs)
+database/  - Database Data and Configs

-database/data.sql (local MySQL DB, acts like SQL)
+database/data.sql - local MySQL DB, acts like SQL

 *created 06 Nov 2021 - Template by SAAD-IT | changed 01/2021*